 We know what type of queries we run but it was difficult for us to bank on one specific series.
-We are still running mostly on DTU but the vCore series seems like a better fit for our dedicated customers.
+We are still running mostly on DTU but the vCore series seems like a better fit for our Dedicated customers.
 We then took it upon ourselves to do our own performance testing and compare as many series and models as possible.

-The dashboard below shows a partial rendition of the monitoring dashboard, each dot representing the time take on that particular test run to perform that task.
-In the background you will see the database configuration in use at that time.
+The dashboard below shows a partial rendition of the monitoring dashboard.
+Each dot representing the time take on that particular test run to perform that task.
+In the background, you will see the database configuration in use at that time.

 We then grouped all results into one summary dashboard as follows:

 This dashboard was very useful to do relative comparisons between configurations and understand if our queries increased in performance or not across the different configurations.
-Some special notes:

 1. GP versus BC and Gen4 versus Gen5

-This was one of the most interesting items to compare since with GP we are able to have larger storage and with BC we get Solid State drives increasing performance 8x to 10x, on reading.
+This was one of the most interesting items to compare since with GP we are able to have larger storage – and with BC we get Solid State drives increasing performance 8x to 10x, on reading.